tehryanx/tehryanx.github.io/_posts/2026-03-15-Model-Fingerprinting-With-Whorl.markdown

 Yoni Rozenshein at [Irregular](https://www.linkedin.com/posts/irregular-com_llms-are-terrible-password-generators-and-activity-7429802185493901312-Bu5W/) published a writeup showing that LLMs are terrible password generators.
 When asked, they generate output with strong statistical biases, favoring certain characters, repeating patterns, and producing passwords that are far from cryptographically random.

-That's a problem on its own.
-But when I tested this across multiple models, I noticed something else interesting: **the biases are different for each model.**
+When I tested this across multiple models, I noticed something else interesting: **the biases are different for each model.**

 Ask five different model families to each generate five passwords.
 Here's what you get: